The most common and frequently asked questions about Airplane LSA and buying an Airplane Light Sport Aircraft answered for you.

 (ii) 1,430 pounds (650 kilograms) for an aircraft intended for operation on water.

 (2) A maximum airspeed in level flight with maximum continuous power (VH) of not more than 120 knots CAS under standard atmospheric conditions at sea level.

 (3) A maximum never-exceed speed (VNE) of not more than 120 knots CAS for a glider.

-(4) A maximum stalling speed or minimum steady flight speed without the use of lift-enhancing devices (VS1) of not more than 45 knots CAS at the aircraft’s maximum certificated takeoff weight and most critical center of gravity.
+(4) A maximum stalling speed or minimum steady flight speed without the use of lift-enhancing devices (VS1) of not more than 45 knots CAS at the aircraft’s maximum certificated takeoff weight and a most critical center of gravity.

 (5) A maximum seating capacity of no more than two persons, including the pilot.

 (7) A fixed or ground-adjustable propeller if a powered aircraft other than a powered glider.

 (8) A fixed or feathering propeller system if a powered glider.